 The current AWARxETM platform incorporates a sophisticated patient-matching algorithm and logic to identify and track individual patient-level trends.
 While the number of patients receiving prescriptions from multiple prescribers, multiple pharmacies, or patients with multiple provider episodes (MPEs) was determined under the previous vendor's program, the values likely underestimated the actual number due to the use of a less robust patient matching algorithm.
-Recalculated MPE estimates, provided by Appriss (Bamboo) for 2017, and actual MPE calculations from 2018 to 2023 reflect a significant reduction in Iowa patients with 5, 10, or 15 MPEs across 2017 to 2020 (Figures 20, 21, and 22, respectively).
-MPEs for 2021-2023 showed an upward trend, relative to previous years.
-However, MPEs since 2021 include episodes related to the use of Schedule V medications, so the upward trend is not unexpected.
-In addition, the proliferation of telehealth services and national shortages of prescription medications, forcing many patients to utilize additional pharmacies or prescribers, may be responsible for some of the increases in numbers.
-It should be noted that MPEs across 2021, 2022, and 2023, were relatively steady.
+Recalculated MPE estimates, provided by Appriss for 2017, and actual MPE calculations from 2018 to 2021 reflect a significant reduction in lowa patients with 5, 10, or 15 MPEs across 2017 to 2020 (Figures 20, 21, and 22, respectively).
+MPEs for 2021 and 2022 showed an upward trend, relative to previous years.
+However, MPEs for 2021 and 2022 included episodes related to the use of Schedule V medications, so the upward trend was not surprising.
+In addition, the proliferation of telehealth services may be responsible for some increases in the number of providers utilized by some patients.
+It should be noted that MPEs across 2021 and 2022 were relatively similar.

-Figure 21: Patients Filling Prescriptions from 5 or More Prescribers or Pharmacies
+Figure 21: Patients Filling Prescriptions from 10 or More Prescribers or Pharmacies

-Figure 23: Patients Filling Prescriptions from 15 or More Prescribers or Pharmacies
+Figure 22: Patients Filling Prescriptions from 15 or More Prescribers or Pharmacies